 - Demonstrated knowledge in the delivery and supervision on high adventure program elements.

 - Demonstrated knowledge of camp properties and principles of their management.

 - Demonstrated knowledge of industry standards and safety management of adventure-based programming.

 - Proficient in Microsoft Office applications (including but not limited to Word and Excel).

 - Demonstrated ability to supervise and manage a diverse group of individuals with diverse skills.

 - Demonstrated ability to handle multiple concurrent tasks.

-Preference may be given to candidates with experience in Girl Scouting and/or outdoor program development.
+Preference may be given to candidates with experience in Girl Scouting and/or adventure-based programing.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.